ShimmerEngineering/ShimmerAndroidAPI/README.md

 # Changelog
+9 July 2018 (3.0.64Beta)
+- Addition of FilesListActivity to display list of files for a folder.
+Files can be selected to be opened in an external application.
+An example of how to use the FilesListActivity can be found in Efficient Data Arrays Example.
+- Added option to log to CSV file in Logging & ShimmerService
+- Examples updated to demonstrate how to receive and display Shimmer status messages (Toast messages)
+- Minor refactoring & Javadoc comments

 13 June 2018 (3.0.61Beta)
 - Added method to get clone device from Device Sensor Config Fragment
 - Added check to Device Config List Adapter so it doesn't crash when an invalid config value is returned